ssomero/node-react/README.md

 - `docker ps -a` to check which containers are running and in which ports
 - backend is served in `localhost:9000` (example api in `localhost:9000/api/greetings`)
 - frontend is served in `localhost:8000`
-- db is served localhost:5432
+- db is served in `localhost:5432`

 ### Stop containers
 ```docker-compose down```